Healthdirect Free Australian health advice you can count on.

 How is irritable bowel syndrome treated?

-There are a wide range of treatment approaches available for IBS.
-Diet and lifestyle changes are often the best long term strategy to relieve your symptoms.
-A dietitian can make sure you don’t miss out on any key nutrients while you are trying to identify and exclude foods that trigger your IBS.
+Diet and lifestyle changes are often the best long-term strategy to ease your symptoms.
+A dietitian can make sure you don't miss out on any key nutrients.
+They can also help you to identify and exclude foods that trigger your IBS.

-Other treatment options that may help you include:
+Other treatments that may help you are:

 • gas-producing foods, such as onion, cabbage, Brussels sprouts, dried beans, lentils and cauliflower

-• foods with lactose (milk sugar) such as milk, ice cream and some yoghurts
+• foods with lactose (milk sugar), such as milk, ice cream and some yoghurts

 • alcoholic drinks